kelepool/docs.kelepool.com/src/en/developers/ethereum/api/Hardware.md

 ##### [/eth2/v2/validator/keypair](https://test-api.kelepool.com/eth2/v2/validator/keypair)
 This interface is used to generate parameters for large-amount pledge of the contract, and the converted ETH withdrawal certificate needs to be passed in.
 Since the large-amount pledge is that the user controls the withdrawal key, but the verification node needs the Kele Pool to operate, it is necessary to call this interface to generate some parameters required by the operation node.
 When the user pledges, the verification node parameters must be submitted to the ETH2.0 official deposit contract.

 There is a `count` in the requested parameter here, which is calculated by the user's pledge amount.
 There are calculation examples below.
 Here, `2` is passed in, so two pieces of verification node information are returned.
 You may find that their `withdrawal certificate` is the same.
 In the future, users can withdraw the pledge amount and income of all nodes through a withdrawal certificate.
-Since users may pass in 35, 100, and 89, which are not multiples of 32, when staking, Onekey needs to calculate the effective number of pledges, and only allows users to pledge multiples of 32.
+Since users may pass in 35, 100, and 89, which are not multiples of 32, when staking, Hardware wallet needs to calculate the effective number of pledges, and only allows users to pledge multiples of 32.

  - Number of validating nodes = `(The amount of ETH pledged by users - (the amount of ETH pledged by users % 32)) / 32`
  - Effective pledge amount = `(user pledged ETH amount - (user pledged ETH amount % 32))`